garthlester/NERDTree/README.md

 1. Download the latest VSIX file from [releases](https://github.com/garthlester/NERDTree/releases)
 2. Open vscode, press Ctrl+Shift+x to open the extensions panel.
-3. Click the '...' button near the top of the panel and select 'Install from VSIX' and select the file that was downloaded in step 1.
+3. Click the '...' button near the top of the panel, select 'Install from VSIX', and select the file that was downloaded in step 1.

 ### From Source